Editor's Note — Sign up for

 Volcanoes Safaris

 Volcanoes Safaris has been known for its top-level eco-tourism lodges in Uganda and Rwanda for over two decades, and this new opening, in Kibale National Park, is one for chimpanzee lovers.
 The park has a community of over 1,000 chimps -- the closest species to us humans, with 90% odds of spotting one -- as well as 12 other kinds of primate.
 The lodge, meanwhile, will sprawl across a 150-acre site with views of the Rwenzori Mountains, Queen Elizabeth plains, and the beloved-by-hippos Kazinga Channel, which links Lakes Edward and George.
 Permits to go chimp spotting are cheaper than gorilla trekking -- which helps with the rates.
+It's opening in parts -- three bandas (traditional cabins) by May, and five more by the end of the year.
+There will also be a spa, sauna and pool.

 From $1,200pp, including full board plus alcohol, laundry, activities and spa treatments